mike-lischke/ANTLRng/readme.md

 ## Feature Ideas

+### Grammars

 - Rework the import feature.
 Allow paths for the imports and allow to override imported rules.
 Make diamond imports working properly.
-- Export rules as ATN network and railroad diagram SVG files.
+- Allow specifying a config file for tool runs, instead only individual command line parameters.
+- Allow generating files for multiple grammars in their own target folders (good for mass production like needed in the runtime tests).
+- Allow specifying user defined prefixes/postfixes for generated methods (from parser/lexer rules) or allow a complete own pattern.

+### Optimizations

 - Save/load state to lower cold start time.
 - Code optimizations (like converting recursions to iterations in the prediction code path).
+- Remove token classes/interfaces (Token, CommonToken, WritableToken) and introduce a compact representation as a series of uin32 numbers, that save space and can be shared more easily (e.g. in web workers or WebAssembly).
+Put custom token text in a string pool.
+Introduce helper methods which create the expected string representation of a token.
+- Convert all pure data holder classes to interfaces (e.g. SimState).
+- Make classes that are often used in hash sets/maps immutable, so we can cache hash codes for them (examples: Interval(Set), ATNConfig, ATNConfigSet).

+### Target Specific Ideas

 - Find a better solution for target specific code, e.g. by extending the ANTLR language with target specific named action blocks.
-- Allow specifying a config file for tool runs, instead only individual command line parameters.
-- Allow generating files for multiple grammars in their own target folders (good for mass production like needed in the runtime tests).
-- Allow specifying user defined prefixes/postfixes for generated methods (from parser/lexer rules) or allow a complete own pattern.
-- ...
+- Allow target authors to define new named actions, to avoid situations like for the current C++ target, with it's ugly action names.